isaiaspavon/web-final-project/README.md

 1. First, go to Miro and mark your task/feature into the "In progress" section (be as specific as possible as to prevent future merge conflicts).

-2. Then in the terminal perform: " $ git checkout -b <name-of-branch>" You will make your changes in this branch and eventually merge back into the main branch.
+2. Then in the terminal perform:

+$ git checkout -b <name-of-branch>

+You will make your changes in this branch and eventually merge back into the main branch.

 3. Once you are finished with your feature: MAKE SURE TO SAVE (Command+S).
+To clarify your changes, perform:

+$ git status

-To clarify your changes, perform: " $ git status" in your terminal to double check that your changes are ready to be staged and committed.
+ in your terminal to double check that your changes are ready to be staged and committed.

-4. Then, perform: " $ git checkout main" then perform "$ git merge <name-of-branch>" then perform " $ git pull origin main" and finally perform " $ git push origin main"
+4. Then, perform:
+$ git checkout main

+then perform

+$ git merge <name-of-branch>

+ then perform

+ $ git pull origin main

+  and finally perform

+  $ git push origin main